 Match cuts are simply straight cuts where the action is continuous through the edit.
-Soap operas and other forms of live television that are shot with multiple cameras often use match cuts to change camera angles.
+Live television shot with multiple cameras often use match cuts to change camera angles.

 Chris Marker captured the concept of the match cut using just a single still camera in his famous film made entirely of stills, LA JETEE (1962).